Stephanie LaCava

-Her novels have been described as "feel-bad books".
+LaCava's novels have been described as "feel-bad books."

 In addition to her writing, Stephanie LaCava is the founder of Small Press, an independent publisher of new works in translation and artist-led visual narratives for children and adults.

+In 2022, LaCava released a five-minute short film titled Based On, If Any, made in collaboration with filmmaker Tess Sahara and producer Isaac Hoff.
+The Los Angeles Review of Books wrote that the film, "like so much of LaCava’s output, is deeply concerned with parents and children".
+It follows two women, Tess (played by LaCava) and Leigh (after LaCava's middle name, played by Sahara).

 Personal life

 LaCava's family lived in Le Vésinet after her family was expatriated from Boston to France in the 1990s through her father’s job.
 LaCava has said that growing up in Le Vésinet as an American was "very lonely" and that she sought escape in books.
 She has described herself as having been "a misanthropic little kid" who "would rather read than socialize".